rrrene/elixir-style-guide/README.md

 Contrary to other guides I've seen, this one is not very dogmatic.
 The overall principles are

 * be consistent in your choices (i.e. apply the same rules everywhere),
-* care about the readibility of your code (e.g. when in doubt, spread text vertically rather than horizontally),
+* care about the readability of your code (e.g. when in doubt, spread text vertically rather than horizontally),
 * and care about easier maintenance (avoid confusing names, etc.).

 This is especially important because we are such a young community.
 All the **code we put out there is worth its weight in gold** if it is easy to comprehend and invites people to learn and contribute.